The smell of death, decay and shit filled the air.

 When Eleanor made it into the kitchen, she stopped at the table and sighed.
 The thought of Grayson’s naked, sweaty body popped into her mind, making her entire body tingle until it settled to her core.
 She unconsciously crossed her legs.
 Taking another deep breath, she reached for the cabinet.

 As she reached for the door of the cabinet, she stopped to look at her reflection in the window where she stored the tea kettle and cups.
 Her ash brown hair that normally flowed down to her waist, was pinned up under the handkerchief.
 Her eyes were a deep blue, a definite contrast to her pale porcelain skin.
 Her cheeks were still flushed from her earlier bashfulness, making her look more zoetic.
 She looked at her lips.
-Even though they were plump, were dry and peeling.
+Even though they were pale pink and plump, they were dry and peeling.
 Her skin and lips gave away the fact that she was ill.

 Licking and lightly nibbling on her lips, she tried to bring back life to them.
 Grayson did not know about her illness, and she planned on keeping it that way.

-Feeling somewhat satisfied with the small tinge of pink on her lips, she turned away from her reflection.
+Feeling somewhat satisfied with the small tinge of dark pink on her lips, she turned away from her reflection.

 Eleanor looked under her boot and spotted the broken cup.
 Her eyebrows furrowed, feeling tired already from the commotion, but knowing she had to clean up her mess.